Stem and lead-in (multiple choice questions)

 The stem and lead-in are the first parts of multiple choice questions and are sometimes rolled into one short sentence or phrase.

-These have a dual purpose:
+These have dual purposes:

 - provide context for the question and provide any relevant information